Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] How to do it...
       - [ ] How it works...
       - [ ] There's more...

-    - [ ] Publishing Site Content with the Gutenberg Editor
+## 04 Publishing Site Content with the Gutenberg Editor
+  - Details
     - [ ] Adding and removing Gutenberg blocks
       - [ ] Getting ready
       - [ ] How to do it...